When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 Clearly, the model (\ref{eq:1}) used in this example oversimplifies the motion capabilities of the car-like \ac{MR}.
 Thus, the solution for the trajectory planning problem derived from such a model results in an unfeasible trajectory for the real car-like \ac{MR}.
-Some postprocessing, e.g. smoothing the path, could be done on the resulting trajectory to make it feasible for the real \ac{MR}, but this would still require considering the \ac{MR}'s kinematic and/or dynamic constraints. \end{enumerate}
+Some post-processing, e.g. smoothing the path, could be done on the resulting trajectory to make it feasible for the real \ac{MR}, however, this would still require considering the \ac{MR}'s kinematic and/or dynamic constraints.

+{ {\bf Reduced performance}: A further consequence of oversimplifying models is a degradation in performance.
+Some impairments may not be captured by overly simplified models.
+Thus, oversimplified models may cause performance degradation in some cases due to unexpected impairments not predicted by the model.

+For instance, in \cite{BonillaIEEECL2023}, we optimized the trajectory of a fixed-wing \ac{UAV} acting as a communication relay between two ground nodes.
+We used aerodynamic equations to model the \ac{UAV} motion, and we considered the position of the antenna on the UAV airframe.
+This model allows to predict the airframe-shadowing phenomenon (a blockage of the \ac{LoS} between the \ac{UAV} and the ground nodes produced by the \ac{UAV} airframe).
+The trajectory optimized with this elaborated model was shown to be up to 143.16\% more energy efficient than one optimized with an oversimplified model that is unable to predict airframe shadowing. \qedsymbol{}

-In some cases, increasing the complexity of the MR models may bring only small benefits.
-For instance, in \cite{Rob2} the authors considered a three wheeled omnidirectional \ac{MR} and compared two approaches of finding a minimum energy trajectory.
-The first trajectory was optimized using a certain dynamic model of the robot; the second trajectory used the same dynamic model of the robot, except that it neglected the term accounting for the Coriollis force.
-Both trajectories were then tested on a real MR. The results showed that when the robot tracked the second trajectory (optimized with the simpler dynamic model), it consumed just slightly more energy than when it tracked the first one.
+{In some cases, increasing the complexity of the MR models may bring only small benefits to the performance of the system while increasing significantly the complexity of the problem}.
+For instance, in \cite{Rob2}, the authors considered a three-wheeled omnidirectional \ac{MR} and compared two approaches of finding a minimum energy trajectory.
+The first trajectory was optimized using a certain dynamic model of the robot; the second trajectory used the same dynamic model of the robot, except that it neglected the term accounting for the Coriolis force.
+Both trajectories were then tested on a real \ac{MR}.
+The results showed that when tracking the first trajectory optimized with the simpler dynamic model, the \ac{MR} consumed just slightly more energy than when it tracked the trajectory optimized with the more complex model.